The Journey of Oak Timber Framing: From Forest to Frame

 This is the foundation of a truly bespoke oak building.

-We are lucky to have Burty's Timber, a sawmill close to our workshops that can supply Scottish Oak, Larch and Douglas Fir for our projects.
-As every project is unique there are no off-the-shelf timber sizes.
-Each timber beam is skilyfully cut from logs, with great care taken to minimize wastage, and produce timbers of the highest quality.
+We are fortunate to have Burty's Timber, a sawmill close to our workshops that supplies Scottish Oak, Larch, and Douglas Fir for our projects.
+As every project is unique, there are no off-the-shelf timber sizes.
+Each timber beam is skilfully cut from logs, with great care taken to minimize wastage and produce timbers of the highest quality.

 Oak used in traditional timber framing is typically worked green — while it still retains its natural moisture.
 This time-tested approach allows joints to be cut cleanly and accurately by hand.